-Students taking this course will follow current events across different media/information outlets as they learn to navigate a 24-hour news cycle within local, state, national, and global communities.
-The course will focus on the critical thinking and literacy skills necessary to listen, read, comprehend, evaluate and synthesize information in order to be a responsible, informed citizen.
-Students will be accessing both print materials as well as digital and social media sources.
+Students taking this course will develop a semester-long project of their choosing.
+The course will focus on the critical thinking and literacy skills necessary to identify, state, research, solve, and share real-world solutions to real-world problems.
+Students will be accessing both print materials as well as digital.
 While this is a reading course, students will be asked to write in response to information across multiple sources.
 This course fulfills the reading requirement of the senior-year English credit.